 Why, then, do bridesmaids all wear matching colors?
 It’s an old tradition that comes from a time when bridesmaids not only dressed like each other, but like the bride herself.
 According to Hanne Blank, author of Virgin, the Untouched History, the real reason behind this wasn’t for the group to look super fly in portraits and etchings, but to “confuse evil spirits or those who wished to harm the bride.”

 There’s evidence of this custom dating back to ancient Rome and feudal China, where a bride may have been required to travel many miles to her groom’s town, making her susceptible to attack by bandits or rival suitors.
 With a host of bridesmaids all dressed alike, it became that much harder to target the bride on the road or at her ceremony.
 (Think about it like traveling with a body double—except everybody looks fabulous.)
 It eventually became a legal requirement, according to certain Roman wedding customers, for ten witnesses to attend a wedding ceremony, all of them uniformed in matching colors.
-(Similarly, brides are said to wear veils in order to mask their faces from both real and supernatural wedding crashers.
+Similarly, brides are said to wear veils in order to mask their faces from both real and supernatural wedding crashers.
 Don’t miss these other fascinating wedding traditions from around the world.

 While some of the spiritual associations may have faded, this custom persisted well into the Victorian era.
 When Queen Victoria married Prince Albert in 1840, her 12 bridesmaids wore matching white dresses to complement the Queen’s satin gown.
 Victoria and her entourage made such an extravagant image of grace and fertility that white dresses swiftly replaced the old tradition of nobility wearing silver on their wedding days.
 That’s right—thank Victoria for your white dress!